 You don’t get a bill for the corporation tax paid by you; therefore, it is better if you take the services of an accountant to make sure that no any payment is missed by you and for keeping your records of accounting.
 Subject to the corporation tax, the profits include the money making by the company from selling assets, investments and doing the business.

-If you recruit some staff for your business, then you require running the scheme of PAYE.
+If you recruit some staff for your business, then you require running the PAYE Scheme.
 You can use this system to get the contributions from the National insurance and income tax from the wages of the employees before paying the salary to the employee.
 The code of tax of an employee displays the amount of tax which is deducted from the wages of an employee.

 You require making sure that your payment of VAT will reach HMRC at the proper time otherwise you require to pay the surcharge.